ShaonMahmood/WebScraper/readme.md

-A simple scarping system build with Python
+A simple scraping system build with Python
 =================

 **Tested on MacOS(m1)**